The complete guide to Prague’s 10 districts + What to see in each

 The New Town stretches towards Vinohrady, which you can reach by walking up the Wenceslas Square.
 Wenceslas Square is know for shopping (all the main mid market shops have their flagship stores here – such as Marks & Spencer, Bata (shoes), Primark, Luxor (books), Sephora (cosmetics) etc. You can also find quirky shopping passages with theatres, art cinemas and unusual shops, restaurants and bars.

-You’ll find a lot of trendy cafes and restaurants in Vinohrady, which makes it worth it to travel slightly further from the centre.
+You’ll find a lot of trendy cafes great for breakfast and restaurants in Vinohrady, which makes it worth it to travel slightly further from the centre.

 There are some amazing town houses in the area with their own history and feel.
 There are also plenty of green spaces and parks for picnics, such as Grebovka Park with it’s own vinyard.